 To keep our pets healthy and happy, we must learn what their needs are and provide proper care for them.
 A good diet, regular veterinary visits, and opportunities for exercise and play are essential.
 But how do our pets become good companions and a joy to live with?
 That's up to us!
 As pet guardians we need to learn to effectively communicate with our pets and take the time to train them.

 Undesirable behavior is one of reasons that animals are relinquished to shelters or given away.
 However, in most cases this is not a "dog problem" or a "cat problem"-- but a "people problem".
 It's our responsibility to first understand what is natural behavior for our pets.
 Dogs like to chew, cats like to use their claws.
 Our job is to teach them acceptable and appropriate behavior.
 Chewing a dog toy is good; chewing our shoes is not.
 Scratching a cat post is good; scratching the couch is not.
 A well-trained and socialized pet makes sharing your home a lot more fun.

 Basic obedience training: It's good for you and your dog!

 Teaching your dog good manners and how to interact well with your family, friends and strangers will benefit both you and your dog.
 Studies have shown that people who have done basic training with their dogs are much less likely to give them up.
 Dogs want to please us and they seek our attention and praise.
 Taking the time to train your dog not only makes for a well-behaved dog, but helps to create a happy and lasting relationship.
-We've compiled a list of some of the many good dog obedience trainers and classes available in the KC metro area to get you started.

 There are many web sites with in-depth pet care and behavior info.
 Below are some that we recommend as excellent resources on a wide variety of pet care and behavior topics.